OkanShr/lingomateai/README.md

 ## Configuration

-Update the SECRET_KEY, ALGORITHM, and ACCESS_TOKEN_EXPIRE_MINUTES variables in the main file to fit your needs:
+Update the following variables in the main file to fit your needs:

 - `SECRET_KEY`: A secret key for encoding the JWT tokens.
 Replace with a strong secret.
 - `ALGORITHM`: The algorithm used for JWT encoding (e.g., HS256).
 - `ACCESS_TOKEN_EXPIRE_MINUTES`: The duration (in minutes) for which an access token remains valid.
+- `SQLALCHEMY_DATABASE_URL`: The SQLite database URL for local usage.

+## Translation Model Setup

+The project uses MarianMT models from Hugging Face for translation between various languages.
+The model will automatically select cuda (if available) or cpu for inference.

+The translation logic is implemented in translation_module.translation, which loads the necessary models dynamically based on the source and target languages.

+### Supported Languages

+MarianMT models cover many language pairs.
+Modify the source and target languages based on the ISO 639-1 code (e.g., en for English, fr for French).

 ## Database Setup